pmem/pmdk/doc/libpmemblk.3.md

 	mode_t mode);
 ```

-  The `pmemblk_create()` function creates a block memory pool with the given total `poolsize` divided up into as many elements of size `bsize` as will fit in the pool.
-Since the transactional nature of a block memory pool requires some space overhead in the memory pool, the resulting number of available blocks is less than `poolsize` / `bsize`, and is made available to the caller via the `pmemblk_nblock()` function described below.
-Given the specifics of the implementation, the number of available blocks for the user cannot be less than 256.
-This translates to at least 512 internal blocks. `path` specifies the name of the memory pool file to be created. `mode` specifies the permissions to use when creating the file as described by **creat**(2).
-The memory pool file is fully allocated to the size `poolsize` using **posix_fallocate**(3).
-The caller may choose to take responsibility for creating the memory pool file by creating it before calling `pmemblk_create()` and then specifying `poolsize` as zero.
-In this case `pmemblk_create()` will take the pool size from the size of the existing file and will verify that the file appears to be empty by searching for any non-zero data in the pool header at the beginning of the file.
-The minimum file size allowed by the library for a block pool is defined in `<libpmemblk.h>` as `PMEMBLK_MIN_POOL`. `bsize` can be any non-zero value, however **libpmemblk** will silently round up the given size to `PMEMBLK_MIN_BLK`, as defined in `<libpmemblk.h>`.
+  The `pmemblk_create()` function creates a block memory pool with the given total
+  `poolsize` divided up into as many elements of size `bsize` as will fit in the pool.
+  Since the transactional nature of a block memory pool requires some space overhead
+  in the memory pool, the resulting number of available blocks is less than
+  `poolsize` / `bsize`, and is made available to the caller via the `pmemblk_nblock()`
+  function described below.
+Given the specifics of the implementation, the number
+  of available blocks for the user cannot be less than 256.
+This translates to
+  at least 512 internal blocks. `path` specifies the name of the memory pool file
+  to be created. `mode` specifies the permissions to use when creating the file
+  as described by **creat**(2).
+The memory pool file is fully allocated to the size
+  `poolsize` using **posix_fallocate**(3).
+The caller may choose to take
+  responsibility for creating the memory pool file by creating it before calling
+  `pmemblk_create()` and then specifying `poolsize` as zero.
+In this case
+  `pmemblk_create()` will take the pool size from the size of the existing file
+  and will verify that the file appears to be empty by searching for any non-zero
+  data in the pool header at the beginning of the file.
+The minimum file size allowed
+  by the library for a block pool is defined in `<libpmemblk.h>` as `PMEMBLK_MIN_POOL`.
+  `bsize` can be any non-zero value, however **libpmemblk** will silently round up
+  the given size to `PMEMBLK_MIN_BLK`, as defined in `<libpmemblk.h>`.

-Depending on the configuration of the system, the available space of non-volatile memory space may be divided into multiple memory devices.
-In such case, the maximum size of the pmemblk memory pool could be limited by the capacity of a single memory device.
-The **libpmemblk** allows building persistent memory resident array spanning multiple memory devices by creation of persistent memory pools consisting of multiple files, where each part of such a *pool set* may be stored on different pmem-aware filesystem.
+Depending on the configuration of the system, the available space of non-volatile
+memory space may be divided into multiple memory devices.
+In such case, the maximum
+size of the pmemblk memory pool could be limited by the capacity of a single memory
+device.
+The **libpmemblk** allows building persistent memory resident array spanning
+multiple memory devices by creation of persistent memory pools consisting of multiple
+files, where each part of such a *pool set* may be stored on different pmem-aware filesystem.

-Creation of all the parts of the pool set can be done with the `pmemblk_create()` function.
-However, the recommended method for creating pool sets is to do it by using the **pmempool**(1) utility.
+Creation of all the parts of the pool set can be done with the `pmemblk_create()`
+function.
+However, the recommended method for creating pool sets is to do it by
+using the **pmempool**(1) utility.

-When creating the pool set consisting of multiple files, the `path` argument passed to `pmemblk_create()` must point to the special *set* file that defines the pool layout and the location of all the parts of the pool set.
-The `poolsize` argument must be 0.
-The meaning of `layout` and `mode` arguments doesn’t change, except that the same `mode` is used for creation of all the parts of the pool set.
-If the error prevents any of the pool set files from being created, `pmemblk_create()` returns `NULL` and sets `errno` appropriately.
+When creating the pool set consisting of multiple files, the `path` argument passed
+to `pmemblk_create()` must point to the special *set* file that defines the pool
+layout and the location of all the parts of the pool set.
+The `poolsize` argument
+must be 0.
+The meaning of `layout` and `mode` arguments doesn't change, except that
+the same `mode` is used for creation of all the parts of the pool set.
+If the error
+prevents any of the pool set files from being created, `pmemblk_create()` returns
+`NULL` and sets `errno` appropriately.

-When opening the pool set consisting of multiple files, the `path` argument passed to `pmemblk_open()` must not point to the pmemblk memory pool file, but to the same *set* file that was used for the pool set creation.
-If an error prevents any of the pool set files from being opened, or if the actual size of any file does not match the corresponding part size defined in *set* file `pmemblk_open()` returns `NULL` and sets `errno` appropriately.
+When opening the pool set consisting of multiple files, the `path` argument passed
+to `pmemblk_open()` must not point to the pmemblk memory pool file, but to the same
+*set* file that was used for the pool set creation.
+If an error prevents any of the
+pool set files from being opened, or if the actual size of any file does not match
+the corresponding part size defined in *set* file `pmemblk_open()` returns `NULL`
+and sets `errno` appropriately.

-The set file is a plain text file, which must start with the line containing a `PMEMPOOLSET` string, followed by the specification of all the pool parts in the next lines.
+The set file is a plain text file, which must start with the line containing
+a `PMEMPOOLSET` string, followed by the specification of all the pool parts
+in the next lines.
 For each part, the file size and the absolute path must be provided.

-The size has to be compliant with the format specified in IEC 80000-13, IEEE 1541 or the Metric Interchange Format.
-Standards accept SI units with obligatory B - kB, MB, GB, ... (multiplier by 1000) and IEC units with optional "iB" - KiB, MiB, GiB, ..., K, M, G, ... - (multiplier by 1024).
+The size has to be compliant with the format specified in IEC 80000-13, IEEE 1541
+or the Metric Interchange Format.
+Standards accept SI units with obligatory
+B - kB, MB, GB, ... (multiplier by 1000) and IEC units with optional "iB"
+- KiB, MiB, GiB, ..., K, M, G, ... - (multiplier by 1024).

-The minimum file size of each part of the pool set is the same as the minimum size allowed for a block pool consisting of one file.
-It is defined in `<libpmemblk.h>` as `PMEMBLK_MIN_POOL`.
-Lines starting with “#” character are ignored.
+The minimum file size of each part of the pool set is the same as the minimum size
+allowed for a block pool consisting of one file.
+It is defined in `<libpmemblk.h>`
+as `PMEMBLK_MIN_POOL`.
+Lines starting with "#" character are ignored.

-Here is the example “myblkpool.set” file:
+Here is the example "myblkpool.set" file:

 ```
 PMEMPOOLSET